huseyingulsin/Golang-Based-Web-Project/readme.md

 I am starting my golang learning journey for my professional programming career.

-The main goal of this journey is to become a master at these specific topics in golang:
+The main goal of this repository is to become a master at these specific topics in golang:

 - channels
 - template caching